vishalbelsare/vale-server/website/versioned_docs/version-1.0.0/ini.md

 ```

 `BasedOnStyles` (syntax-specific) specifies [styles](/vale/styles) that should
-have all of their rules enabled.
+have all their rules enabled.

 ---